containerbase/base/docs/custom-root-ca.md

 ### Buildtime Java install

-Buildpack will create a central certificate store at `/opt/buildpack/ssl/cacerts` when preparing Java (`prepare-tool java`).
+Containerbase will create a central certificate store at `/opt/buildpack/ssl/cacerts` when preparing Java (`prepare-tool java`).
 This will be used by all Java versions installed by our `install-tool`.
 So you can copy your own store like this: